hernantz/blog/content/its-the-competition-stupid.md

 Lets assume politicians are honest and corruption is a thing of the past (left behind with the roman empire).
 They do what is correct and not what is politically correct.
-The are honest and would rather loose votes than lie to their people and promise things they cannot deliver.
-They were elected because they are the right choice for the job, not because they are relatives or friends with powerful people, nor because they are famous or charismatic and give beautiful speeches.
+They are honest and would rather loose votes than lie to their people and promise things they cannot deliver.
+They were elected because they are the right choice for the job, not because they are friends or family of powerful people, nor because they are famous or charismatic and give beautiful speeches.
 They convince people about their ideas by providing reasonable arguments backed by real data, and not through costly advertising campaings or feeding sensationalism.
 They define themselves as public servants and do not look to increase their influese and power and least they want to